otahina/ExcellaCare-Planner-Hackathon-JunctionX/README.md

 * Time Table for each machine, doctors can see appointments at a glance. 👀
 * Recommended date and time are shown, just need to click and choose!
 Confirm and all done!
-* Emergency handling: Remove patient and make a space manually.
+* Emergency handling: Remove patient and make a space for an emergency patient.

 ### Technical Details 🧰